Blog

 If a prescription is not picked up within 7 days, the medication will likely be reshelved at the pharmacy.

-In other words, the pharmacy will need to dispense the medication and have it verified by the pharmacist again before it is available for pick up.
-However, if a prescription expires then a doctor will need to write a new prescription.
+In other words, the pharmacy will need to dispense the medication and have it verified by the pharmacist again before it is available for pickup.

 As a reminder, depending on the state and type of medication a prescription will remain valid for 6-12 months.